Green liquid filled padmounted transformer roped off for testing

 Leak Test

-Every liquid-filled transformer is tested to verify the transformer tank will hold and maintain pressure when put into service by adding 5 PSI of pressure to the tank and leaving it for 24 hours.
-A visual inspection then is made to verify that no fluid leaks exist around any gaskets or seals, and that no pressure has left the tank by checking the pressure gauge when possible.
-In the case where a radiator was repaired or replaced, additional care is taken to verify a successful repair that will hold up to usual service conditions in the field.
+The leak test tells you whether a liquid-filled transformer tank can hold and maintain pressure when put into service.
+This is done by adding 5 PSI of pressure to the tank, and leaving it for 24 hours.
+Techs then perform a visual inspection to verify that no fluid leaks exist around any gaskets or seals.
+They also check the pressure gauge to confirm no pressure has left the tank.

 Applied Potential